doodymartin/jjProj/README.md

 So the input file **ATM_data_test_OK_1.data** will produce the file below in the output and processed directories.
 **ATM_data_test_OK_1-20170912.data**

+The Applicaiton has only being installed and tested on a Windows 7 environment.

 -----------------------------------------------
 Supported Deployment/Installation Environment
 ------------------------------------------------
  - Microsoft Windows 7 operating system
  - Java 1.8.0_121

+The Applicaiton has only being installed and tested on a Windows 7 environment.
+The behaviour of some of the File operations may differ on other operating systems.

 ---------------------------------
 Build Environment